Paolla Oliveira: Career

-After starring in several television ads, she participated in the TV Record telenovela Metamorphoses in 2004, and in the following year, she joined the cast of TV Globo telenovela Belíssima, where she played the role of "Giovana".
-Due to her popularity in Belíssima, in 2005, she was invited by O Profeta's production staff to play the telenovela's lead role of Sônia.
+After starring in several television ads, Oliveira participated in the TV Record telenovela Metamorphoses in 2004, and in the following year, she joined the cast of TV Globo telenovela Belíssima, where she played the role of Giovana.
+Due to her popularity in Belíssima, in 2005, she was invited by the production team of O Profeta to play the lead role of Sônia.
 In 2007, she played the role of Renata in TV Globo's end of the year special Os Amadores, and in March 2008, she was hired to play the role of tennis player Letícia in Ciranda de Pedra, which is a telenovela set in the 1950s.
 Her character's inspiration is Brazilian tennis player Maria Esther Bueno.
-Paolla Oliveira starred in the feature film Entre Lençóis.
+Oliveira starred in the feature film Entre Lençóis.
 Filming began in May 2008.
-The movie was released on December 5, 2008.
-On June 28, 2009, Paolla Oliveira won the sixth edition of Dança dos Famosos (Brazilian Dancing with the Stars).
+The film was released on December 5, 2008.
+On June 28, 2009, Oliveira won the sixth edition of Dança dos Famosos (Brazilian Dancing with the Stars).
 Her partner was Átila Amaral.

 She played the lead role of Marina in Insensato Coração in 2011.
-Paolla Oliveira starred as Paloma in the 2013 Rede Globo telenovela Amor à Vida.
+Oliveira starred as Paloma in the 2013 Rede Globo telenovela Amor à Vida.
 She played the villain Melissa in the 2015 telenovela Além do Tempo.
-Paolla Oliveira plays the protagonist Jeiza, who is a police officer and the romantic interest of Marco Pigossi in the 2017 telenovela A Força do Querer.
+Oliveira played the protagonist Jeiza, a police officer and the romantic interest of Marco Pigossi's character, in the 2017 telenovela A Força do Querer.